mlflow/mlflow/docs/source/model/dependencies.rst

 3. Update the model metadata
 ****************************
-Once you find the correct dependencies, you can update the logged model's dependency using :py:func:`mlflow.models.update_model_requirements` API.
+Once you find the correct dependencies, you can update the logged model's dependencies using :py:func:`mlflow.models.update_model_requirements` API.

 .. code:: python